 Theatre Fairfield is the production wing of the program.
-Theatre Fairfield's season includes professionally directed and designed productions, as well as studentwritten, directed and designed work.
-In any given fouryear period we produce plays from many historical periods and styles: musicals, comedies, serious dramas, period plays, contemporary works and original plays.
+Theatre Fairfield's season includes professionally directed and designed productions, as well as student-written, directed and designed work.
+In any given four-year period we produce plays from many historical periods and styles: musicals, comedies, serious dramas, period plays, contemporary works and original plays.
 A group of four scholarship students works closely with faculty and staff in administering Theatre Fairfield's season.

-Recent productions have included Cabaret, the Kander/Ebb musical; The Importance of Being Earnest by Oscar Wilde; '59 Pink Thunderbird by James McLure; Steve Martin's Picasso at the Lapin Agile; Tim Robbins's Dead Man Walking; Aristophanes' The Birds; Shakespeare's As You Like It; Lend Me a Tenor by Ken Ludwig; the rock-musical Hair, Lillian Hellman's The Children's Hour; The Laramie Project by Moises Kaufman; and Steel Magnolias by Robert Harling.
+Recent productions have included We Won't Pay!
+We Won't Pay!
+By Dario Fo; Cabaret, the Kander/Ebb musical; The Importance of Being Earnest by Oscar Wilde; The Shadow Box by Michael Cristofer; '59 Pink Thunderbird by James McLure; Steve Martin's Picasso at the Lapin Agile; Tim Robbins's Dead Man Walking; Aristophanes' The Birds; Shakespeare's As You Like It; Lend Me a Tenor by Ken Ludwig; the rock-musical Hair; Lillian Hellman's The Children's Hour; The Laramie Project by Moises Kaufman; and Steel Magnolias by Robert Harling.
+We also introduced our first devised theatre piece this year, dis/connect, which is a multi-media exploration of the ways that we connect - and don't - in today's fast-paced, technological world.
 Fairfield also has its own improvisation company, On The Spot, which performs regularly throughout Theatre Fairfield's season.
 Participation in Theatre Fairfield productions is open to all students at the University, regardless of major or minor.

 In helping students to become well-rounded theatre people, this program emphasizes the development of good communication skills, which are essential to work in the theatre as well as to all aspects of life.
 Courses stress the development of written, verbal, and artistic abilities.
-The program also advocates double majors and/or minors with other academic disciplines such as English, psychology, history, philosophy, communication, modern languages, as well as double-majors with the School of Business.
+The program also advocates double majors and/or minors with other academic disciplines such as English, psychology, sociology, history, philosophy, communication, and modern languages, as well as double-majors with the School of Business.